Indigenous Peoples Day celebrated with an eye on the election - KVIA

 “We’re really all about just getting Native voters out to vote, not telling them how to vote.
 But sort of understanding that you have a voice and you’re a democracy, a democracy that we helped create,” said Comenote, a citizen of the Quinault Indian Nation.

+On Monday, the Democratic National Committee announced a six-figure ad campaign aimed at Native voters in Arizona, North Carolina, Montana and Alaska.
+A majority of the digital, print and radio ads were being placed in local and national Native-owned publications.

-In Arizona, her coalition is partnering with the Phoenix Indian Center to hold a town hall Monday called “Democracy Is Indigenous: Power Of The Native Vote,” which will feature speakers and performances, along with Indigenous artwork centered on democracy.
+In Arizona, Comenote’s coalition partnered with the Phoenix Indian Center to hold a town hall Monday called “Democracy Is Indigenous: Power Of The Native Vote,” which featured speakers and performances, along with Indigenous artwork centered on democracy.

+Local Navajo artist Richelle Key was commissioned to create a painting during the event.
+Her vibrant brushstrokes were meant to remind people “to keep our culture alive.”
+A second painting featuring the message “Vote for our future” also was on display.

+“It’s important to vote because we don’t want to be forgotten,” Key said.

 In Apex, North Carolina, about 14 miles (23 kilometers) southwest of Raleigh, the coalition is working with the Triangle Native American Society for an event expected to include a celebration of the 100th anniversary of the Indian Citizenship Act of 1924 and a booth with nonpartisan voter information and giveaways.